Trevor Phillips: Broadcasting and writing career

 Phillips worked initially as a researcher for London Weekend Television (LWT), before being promoted to head of current affairs in 1992, remaining in the post until 1994.
 He produced and presented The London Programme for LWT and has worked on projects for the BBC and Channel 4.
 With his brother, the crime writer Mike Phillips, he wrote Windrush: The Irresistible Rise of Multi-racial Britain.
 He has won three Royal Television Society (RTS) awards, including Documentary Series of the Year for Windrush in 1999.
 He is a Vice President of the RTS.

 In March 2015, Channel 4 broadcast Things We Won't Say About Race (That Are True), a feature-length documentary written and presented by Phillips and co-produced by Pepper Productions and Outline Productions.
 Phillips was invited to analyse and interpret the survey for the documentary What British Muslims Really Think aired April 2016, which followed similar themes to Things We Won't Say About Race (That Are True) relating to exploring racial truths through statistics.

+Since 2015, he has been a regular columnist for The Times.

 From 2021 to 2022, Phillips covered for Sophy Ridge's Sky News Sunday morning programme Sophy Ridge on Sunday while she was on maternity leave.
 His programme was temporarily rebranded as Trevor Phillips on Sunday.
+Sophy Ridge on Sunday aired its final episode in June 2023; Phillips hosted Sunday Morning with Trevor Phillips from 2023 to 2026.

+In June 2026, it was announced that CBS News had hired Phillips as a senior global affairs correspondent, based in New York.
+In July 2026, 60 Minutes executive producer Nick Bilton announced in an employee memo that Phillips would be joining the broadcast as a contributor.